yakubinaweed/opentrons-ot2-nanopore-library-prep/README.md

 #### 1. **Robot and Modules:**
 - **Opentrons OT-2**: The primary robot for automating pipetting and liquid handling.
 - **Magnetic Module GEN2**: Required for bead-based cleanup steps.
+A 3D raiser mount has been added for better magnet engagement and proper spacing.

 #### 2. **Pipettes:**
-- **Opentrons P300 8-Channel GEN2**:
+- **(Left Mount) Opentrons P300 8-Channel GEN2**:
-  - Used for high-throughput liquid handling with 8 channels for parallel pipetting, essential for transferring larger volumes across multiple wells.
+  - For high-throughput liquid handling with 8 channels, essential for transferring larger volumes across multiple wells.
-- **Opentrons P20 Single-Channel GEN2**:
+- **(Right Mount) Opentrons P20 Single-Channel GEN2**:
-  - Provides precise, single-channel pipetting for smaller volume transfers, especially for critical steps like ligation.
+  - For precise, single-channel pipetting, especially for smaller volume transfers like ligation.

 #### 3. **Labware:**
-- **Armadillo 96-well PCR Plate (AB2396)**:
+- **Abgene™ 96-Well 0.8mL Polypropylene DeepWell™ Sample Processing & Storage Plate**
-  - Required for performing the library preparation steps.
-This PCR plate has unique properties to prevent bead pickup during supernatant aspiration, making it ideal for this protocol.
+  - Ideal for performing library preparation steps, with unique properties to prevent bead pickup during supernatant aspiration.
 - **Opentrons Tipracks (20 µL & 300 µL)**:
-  - For storing the pipette tips used for liquid handling with both the P20 and P300 pipettes.
+  - Required for storing pipette tips used with both the P20 and P300 pipettes.
-- **NEST or Custom Reservoirs**:
-  - To store reagents (e.g., ligation mix, beads, buffers).
-Ensure the reservoirs are properly labeled and filled with the required reagents.
+  - For 8 input samples: Use **2 x 300 µL Tipracks**.
+  - For 1-7 input samples: **1 x 20/300 µL Tiprack** suffices.

 #### 4. **Reagents:**
-Refer to the [reagents documentation](docs/reagents.md) for specific reagents needed for the protocol.
-You will need:
+Refer to the official Nanopore Library Prep Sequencing Kits (SQK-LSK114) for specific reagents needed for the protocol. **Stock plates** for Armadillo are created through another custom protocol, allowing long-term storage and easy grab-and-go access.
+The reagents required for each DNA sample are:

+- **Ampure Beads**: 100 µL
+- **80% Ethanol**: 500 µL
+- **Nuclease-Free Water**: 61 µL
+- **Ligation Buffer**: 25 µL
+- **Ligase**: 10 µL
-- **Ligation reagents** (for adapter ligation)
+- **Ligation Adapter**: 5 µL
-- **Beads** (for cleanup steps)
+- **Short Fragment Buffer**: 450 µL
-- **Elution buffer** (for the elution step)
+- **Elution Buffer**: 15 µL

-- **Optional**: End-prep reagents (if using an optional end-prep step)
+*(Note: An extra 2 µL dead volume is recommended for added accuracy.)*

 #### 5. **Software:**
-- **Opentrons App** (Version 2.x or higher):
+- **Opentrons App (Version 2.x or higher)**:
-  - This is the interface used to upload and run the protocol.
-It is essential to have the Opentrons App installed and configured on your computer.
+  - Essential for uploading and running the protocol.
+Ensure the app is installed and configured with custom labware on your computer.

 #### 6. **Custom Labware:**
+- **Abgene™ 96-Well 0.8mL Polypropylene DeepWell™ Sample Processing & Storage Plate**
-- **Armadillo 96-well PCR Plate** must be added to the Opentrons Labware Library for compatibility with the protocol.
-If you do not already have it in your library, you will need to import the custom labware definitions from the `custom_labware/` directory.
+  - This custom labware definition must be added to the Opentrons Labware Library.
+  - If not already available, import the labware definitions from the `custom_labware/` directory.

-For more details on how to import custom labware, refer to the [custom labware documentation](protocol/custom_labware/README.md).

 ---

 ## Deck Layout

-A proper deck layout is essential for the protocol to run smoothly.
+Proper deck layout is essential for smooth execution.
 The labware should be arranged as follows:

-- **Tip Racks** (20 µL & 300 µL):
+- **Tip Racks (20 µL & 300 µL)**:
-  - Ensure that the tip racks are placed in the designated positions for the P20 and P300 pipettes.
+  - Place the tip racks in the designated positions for the P20 and P300 pipettes (as shown in the Opentrons App).
-- **Armadillo 96-well PCR Plate**:
+- **Abgene™ 96-Well Plate**:
-  - Located on the deck for pipetting and magnetic bead handling.
+  - Place the plate on the magnetic module deck for pipetting and magnetic bead handling.
 - **Magnetic Module GEN2**:
-  - Place the magnetic module in the correct slot to handle bead separation during the cleanup step.
+  - Position the magnetic module in the appropriate slot to handle bead separation.
-- **Reservoirs**:
-  - Store reagents such as ligation mix, beads, and buffers in the reservoirs, following the deck layout provided.
+  - Ensure the 3D printed spacer is placed correctly on top of the magnetic module for optimal performance.

-Refer to the [deck setup image](docs/images/deck_setup.png) for more detailed visual guidance.
+Refer to the [deck setup image](docs/images/deck_setup.png) for a detailed visual guide.

 ---

 ## How to Run

-Follow the steps below to execute the protocol:

 1. **Open the Opentrons App**:
-   Download and open the Opentrons App, then upload the `nanopore_library_prep.py` script.
+   - Download and open the Opentrons App, then upload the `nanopore_library_prep.py` script.

 2. **Import Custom Labware**:
-   If you do not have the required custom labware (e.g., Armadillo 96-well PCR Plate) already in your library, import it from the `custom_labware/` directory.
+   - If the required custom labware (e.g., Abgene™ 96-Well PCR Plate) is not in your library, import it from the `custom_labware/` directory.

 3. **Prepare the Deck**:
-   - Arrange reagents, tip racks, and the magnetic module according to the specified deck layout.
+   - Arrange the reagents, tip racks, and magnetic module according to the deck layout provided in the App.
-   - Ensure the pipettes (P300 and P20) are installed and calibrated correctly.
+   - Ensure the P300 and P20 pipettes are installed and calibrated correctly.

 4. **Calibrate Labware**:
-   Perform calibration of the pipettes and labware to ensure accurate liquid handling.
+   - Calibrate the pipettes and labware to ensure accurate liquid handling and proper positioning.

 5. **Run the Protocol**:
-   Click **Run** in the Opentrons App to begin the library preparation process.
-The App will guide you through each step, providing estimated time remaining and current protocol status.
+   - Click **Run** in the Opentrons App to begin the library preparation process.
+The App will guide you through each step and provide updates on the protocol’s progress.

 6. **Post-Run**:
-   After the protocol finishes, retrieve the samples and assess the quality of the final product to confirm proper preparation.
-The resulting library should be ready for sequencing.
+   - After the protocol finishes, retrieve the samples and assess the quality of the final library preparation (ligated and bead-cleaned).
+The library should now be ready to add sequencing beads and proceed to sequencing.

 ---

 ## Protocol Notes

-- **Bead Drying Time**: Bead drying time is critical for the cleanup step.
-Adjust the drying time according to your lab conditions (e.g., humidity, temperature).
+- **Bead Drying Time**: The drying time for beads is crucial for the cleanup step.
+Adjust the drying time based on your lab conditions (e.g., temperature, humidity).

 - **Customization**:
-  - The protocol includes adjustable parameters such as elution volume, mixing speed, and incubation time.
-These can be modified to fit specific experimental needs or reagent conditions.
+  - Parameters such as elution volume, mixing speed, and incubation time can be customized for specific experimental needs or reagent conditions.

 - **Reagent Compatibility**: This protocol is validated for use with **ONT ligation sequencing kits** (e.g., LSK114).
 If using different reagents, test and validate the protocol conditions to ensure compatibility.